-The KwaZulu-Natal Youth Choir is the oldest youth choir in South Africa, founded by Mr. Hein de Villiers in 1967 – celebrating its 50th anniversary in 2017!
+The KwaZulu-Natal Youth Choir is the oldest youth choir in South Africa, founded by Mr. Hein de Villiers in 1967.

 As its name depicts, the choir consists of choristers from the KwaZulu-Natal province in South Africa.
 Though based in Durban, it attracts talent from across the province, reaching as far south as Port Edward and Kokstad, Richards Bay in the north and inland to Mooi River and Newcastle.